elimuldoon12345-tech/safestroke-website/HERO-CTA-README.md

 # Hero CTA Section Documentation

 ## Overview
-The Hero CTA section has been redesigned for improved conversion, accessibility, and mobile responsiveness.
+The Hero CTA section has been redesigned with evidence-based, non-guarantee language for improved conversion, accessibility, and mobile responsiveness.
 It features a two-column layout with dynamic content and comprehensive analytics tracking.

 ## Structure